 In Kimbrough v.
-United States, 552 U.S. 85 (2007), the Supreme Court held that it is not "an abuse of discretion for a district court to conclude when sentencing a particular defendant that the crack/powder disparity yields a sentence 'greater than necessary' to achieve § 3553(a)'s purposes, even in a mine-run case."
-The Court found that when it created the drug guideline, the Commission varied from its usual practice of employing "an empirical approach based on data about past sentencing practices," instead adopting the

-"weight-driven scheme" used in the 1986 Anti-Drug Abuse Act, and maintaining the 100-to-1 quantity ratio throughout the drug table.
-The Court observed that the Commission had subsequently criticized the ratio, quoted from the various Commission reports to Congress on the issue, and discussed Congress's previous responses to Commission actions and recommendations.
+United States, 552 U.S. 85 (2007), the Supreme Court held that it is not "an abuse of discretion for a district court to conclude when sentencing a particular defendant that the crack/powder disparity yields a sentence 'greater than necessary' to achieve § 3553(a)'s purposes, even in a mine-run case."165 The Court found that when the Sentencing Commission created the drug guideline, it varied from its usual practice of employing "an empirical approach based on data about past sentencing practices," instead adopting the "weight-driven scheme" used in the 1986 Anti-Drug Abuse Act, and maintaining the 100-to-1 quantity ratio throughout the drug table.
+The Court observed that the Commission had subsequently criticized the ratio, quoted from the various